DjonnyX/ng-virtual-list/projects/ng-virtual-list/README.md

 # NgVirtualList
-Fast, optimized rendering of extremely large numbers of list items
+Maximum performance for extremely large lists.
+It is based on algorithms for virtualization of screen objects.

 Angular version 19.X.X.